Friday, April 15, 2016

 “Answer us, black kike,” the first man ordered.

-Hans maintained his tranquility and sucked his mouth, wondering whether it was actually Karl backing away after observing the thugs harassing him or if it was someone else.
+Hans maintained his tranquility and sucked his mouth, wondering whether it was Karl backing away after observing the thugs harassing him or if it was someone else.

 “Say something,” one of the men shouted with a slight plea in his voice.